 The Ship is a hangout with lots of local characters with many good imported and local brews on tap and a surprisingly awesome pub grub menu.

-2. Take In World Class Community Theatre In Historic — Grand Bank
+2. Watch Community Theatre In Historic Grand Bank

 Grand Bank Regional Theatre is Newfoundland and Labrador’s 3rd largest theater company and home to some of the most talented actors in the province.